hires/Dintree-Virtual/README.md

 # Dintree-Virtual

-This repo contains Dintree Virtual Rack Modules.
+This repo contains Dintree Virtual Rack Modules for VCV Rack.
 Dintree is the name of DIY open-source modules created by Andrew Kilpatrick of Kilpatrick Audio.
+Please visit the links below for information about Andrew and his DIY and commercial music and audio projects.

 **Useful links:**